Who is a transfer student?

 “Hello I am Tim Sizemore, Assistant Director for Undergraduate Enrollment.
 I’m so excited you are considering becoming a part of the Union College family!
 We want to do everything we can to answer your questions, guide you through the transfer application process, and introduce you to how we take 1:1 personally.
 Please feel free to contact me at any time!”

 Transfer students are eligible for merit-based scholarships up to $12,000/year plus need-based grants, state and federal aid programs.
 And we have a payment plan to help make budgeting easier for you and your family.
 Contact us to find out what you might qualify for!

 Articulation (Transfer) Agreements

 Union College maintains articulation agreements with several regional community colleges.
 These 2+2 transfer plans will help students make a more seamless transition to Union.
-The 2+2 transfer plans will enable the students to identify specific courses while at KCTCS Somerset Community College campus that will help them be program ready upon admissions to Union.
-You can plan a program of study that begins with courses to complete at your community college that then lead to a four-year degree from Union.
+The 2+2 transfer plans will enable the students to identify specific courses while a student at a KCTCS College that will help them be program ready upon admission to Union.
+You can plan a program of study that begins with courses to complete at your community college that can then lead to a four-year degree from Union.